NISP2709/Custom-Letterbox-Camera/README.md

 Thank you so much for downloading my Unreal plugin.<br>
 <br>
-Version: 1.0<br>
+Version: 1.1br>
 Author: **Nishit Parikh**<br>
 Created: 28 June, 2021<br><br>
 If you have any questions that are beyond the scope of this help file, Please feel free to email on Support Mail.<br>

-**This plugins helps you have that letter box in your camera that you had in your DCC Engines such as 3ds Max, Maya, Blender, etc. This helps in where a Director/Cinematographer wants to see the frame with a specific aspect ratio in his mind.**
+**This plugins helps you have that letterbox/Filmgate in your camera that you had in your DCC Engines such as 3ds Max, Maya, Blender, etc. This helps in where a Director/Cinematographer wants to see the frame with a specific aspect ratio in his mind.**
 <br>

 You can use the plugin also in the sequencer to render out with letterbox